-- add the coconut oil, vanilla, coconut cream, honey and eggs to the avocado and pulse to combine ingredients
+- Add the avocado to a food processor and pulse to break it down.
+Then add the coconut oil, vanilla, coconut cream, honey and eggs, and pulse until smooth.

-- chop the pecans and mix with the almond flour, baking soda, cacao powder, salt and chocolate chips in a large bowl
+- Chop the pecans, and add them to a large bowl along with the almond flour, baking soda, cacao powder, salt and chocolate chips.

-- combine wet and dry ingredients and mix gently with a rubber spatula.
+- Using a rubber spatula, mix the wet and dry ingredients gently.
 Do not over mix.

-- spoon batter into an 8½ x 4½-inch medium loaf pan lined with parchment paper and sprinkle top with chocolate chips.
+- Spoon batter into the prepared pan and sprinkle top with chocolate chips.
 Note: the batter will be very thick and you will need to spread it across the pan with a spatula.

-- preheat oven at 350°F and bake until a toothpick inserted into the center of the loaf comes out clean, approximately 45 minutes
+- Bake until a toothpick inserted into the center of the loaf comes out clean, approximately 40 to 45 minutes.

 - Let the bread cool in the pan over a wire rack for about 10 minutes before serving.
 To preserve freshness, store bread inside an airtight container in the refrigerator.